VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Math/probability.md

 so, there's a 12.5% chance that the box we picked the blue ball from was Box1.

-Just to check outselves, what's the chance that the box was Box2?
+Just to check ourselves, what's the chance that the box was Box2?

 {{< katex display>}}